aimacode/aima-glossary/glossary.md

 _Internally,_ the agent function for an artificial agent will be implemented by an **agent program**.

 ## agglomerative clustering

+It is a category of hierarchical clustering which uses a bottom-up approach.
+All observations start in their own cluster and different pairs of clusters are merged as you move up levels in the hierarchy.
+Its results are represented using a dendrogram.

 ## aggregation
 ## algorithm